jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ### Deep Dive

-The main idea behind the skip-gram model is we take a word in an input sequence as the target word, and predict its context words.
+The main idea behind the skip-gram model is that we take a word in an input sequence as the target word, and predict its context words.
 The context of a word is the $m$ words surrounding it.
 In figure 1, the window size is 2, the target word ("into") is in red and its context words ("problems", "turning", "banking", "crises") are in blue.

 <br/>